Proven-Paradox/shaper-system/Handbook.md

 Each of these sections on the character sheet have a field for Realized Potential.
 For new characters, these values all start at 0.
 Raising these values will be discussed in the next chapter.

 ### Physical Offense
 Your ability to attack foes by physical means.
 The better your Physical Offense, the more damage you do with fists, melee weapons, and mundane missile attacks.
-A high Physical Offense could imply raw strength, extensive training, precise aim, and other such characteristics.
+A high Physical Offense could imply brute strength, extensive training, precise aim, and other such characteristics.
 You add your Strength and Finesse to Physical Offense.
 > Our example characters have Strength 0 and Finesse 0, so their starting Physical Offense is 0.
 This is fine; neither character use their Physical Offense.

 ### Mental Offense
-Your ability to manipulate energy, technology, or other non-physical forces to strike out at foes.
-High Mental Offense could imply intense magical abilities, better understanding of technology used in combat, a connection to some external power source you channel to lash out at your enemies, psychic potential, or something similar.
-The term “mental” is here mainly to differentiate it from “physical” and could easily be adjusted to apply to technology, magic, psychic powers, natural weapons, or other such power sources.
+Your ability to manipulate energy, technology, or other non-physical forces to do harm.
+High Mental Offense could imply intense magical abilities, advance understanding of technology used in combat, a connection to a supernatural entity whose lends their you their power, psychic potential, or something similar.
+The term “mental” is here mainly to differentiate it from “physical” and could easily be adjusted to apply to technology, magic, psychic powers, or the like.
 You add your Mind and Soul to Mental Offense.
 > With Mind 3 and Soul 0, XU-808 and Marona have a starting Mental Offense of 3.

 ### Physical Defense
-Your ability to mitigate mundane strikes sent against you.
+Your ability to mitigate mundane strikes.
 High Physical Defense characters could be fast to dodge attacks, tough enough to just ignore them, equipped with armor or shields, or a combination of these effects.
 You start with 10 Physical Defense plus your Toughness and Finesse.
 > Both characters have 3 Toughness and 0 Finesse, so their Physical Defense starts at 13.

 ### Mental Defense
 Your resilience against technical or magical attacks.
-High Mental Defense can imply being trained in counter-spells, arcane shielding techniques, equipment or techniques that absorb energy attack, carrying a shield that deflects magic, raw resilience, or the like.
+High Mental Defense can imply being trained in counter-spells, arcane shielding techniques, gear that absorbs energy attacks, raw resilience, or the like.
 You start with 10 Mental Defense, plus your Heart and Soul.
 > Both characters have Heart -1 and Soul 0.
 They start with Mental Defense 9.

 ### Initiative Bonus
-At the beginning of a dangerous encounter (usually but not always combat) everyone involved make Initiative rolls.
-This determines the order in which characters act.
+At the beginning of a dangerous situation everyone involved make Initiative rolls.
+This determines who acts first in the encounter.
 You add your Finesse and Soul to Initiative rolls.
-Initiative can also be used to determine who reacts first in an out-of-combat context.
-If characters are ever attempting to do something at the same time and the order of actions is important, have all parties roll Initiative.
-Resolve these conflicting actions in the resulting order.
+If multiple characters are ever attempting to do something at the same time and the order of actions is important, Initiative determines who reacts first.
+Everyone involved makes an Initiative roll, then resolves these concurrent actions in that order.
 > Marona and XU-808 have Finesse 0 and Soul 0, so their Initiative is 0.

 ## Step 3: Abilities
 The next step is to choose Abilities: actions a character can take in a fight.
 These will define your character's fighting style.
 Chapter 4 defines Abilities in detail and Chapter 5 is an Ability list.
-Newly created characters start with all Tier 0 Abilities and 3 Tier 1 Abilities.
+Newly created characters start with all Tier 0 Abilities and three Tier 1 Abilities.

-> Eric considers what kind of gadgets XU-808 would start with.
-He likes the idea of a lightning ray, taking the Elemental Lance Ability, choosing the Sky Element to represent the electricity.
+> Eric considers what kind of gadgets he wants for XU-808.
+He likes the idea of a lightning ray, so he takes the Elemental Lance Ability, selecting the Sky Element to represent electricity.
 He also wants to analyze enemy shields, so he takes Scan.
-A cloaking device sounds fun to him, so he fishes with Vanish.
+A cloaking device sounds fun to him, so he concludes with Vanish.
 >
 > Meanwhile Lydia considers Marona.
 She plans to be an elemental specialist which means she needs to know enemy weak points.
 Scan handles that.
 She also wants a way to escape bad situations: Vanish.
-Finally she needs to be able to damage.
+Finally she needs to be able to do damage.
 She decides to start off using wind slashes, so she picks Elemental Lance with Sky Attunement.

 ## Step 4: Skills
 Next, distribute Skill Points.
 Skills are things that your character are good at besides fighting.
 Each Skill starts off based on two Attributes.
 The Acrobatics Skill adds Strength and Finesse; History adds Mind and Soul; Stealth adds Finesse and Mind; and so on for each Skill.
 You can think of the Attribute bonus as a character's talent level in a given activity; how good they are at the thing with no extra training or preparation.